 “Shipper” means the person, party, or entity who usually owns or supplies the commodities transported by a carrier, or that has possession of freight prior to its transportation.
 This may include, but is not limited to, food manufacturers, processers, packing plants, temporary cold storage facilities, and distribution centers.

-“Statement of Accuracy” means the person responsible for submitting information under the TRU Regulation submits and signs the following statement along with the information provided: “I certify under penalty of perjury under the laws of the State of California that the information provided is true, accurate, and complete.”

 "Square Footage" means for properties owned and operated by one business entity, the total square footage of all buildings on that property, as calculated from the building floor plan(s) or blueprint(s) archived by the local permitting agency or records office.
 For businesses leasing all or part of a building, the square footage shall be the usable area, as specified in the lease agreement.

 “System Operator” means one of the several organizations that control energy in California.
 System operators include, but are not limited to, the California Independent System Operator, the Los Angeles Department of Water and Power, the Imperial Irrigation District, the Sacramento Municipal Utility District.